leroy0211/Slim-Symfony-Dependency-Injection-Bridge/README.md

 # Read more
 Read the [symfony service container documentation](http://symfony.com/doc/current/book/service_container.html) to find out what other options are available in the service container.

 Read the [symfony dependency injection documentation](http://symfony.com/doc/current/components/dependency_injection/introduction.html) to find out how the ContainerBuilder is used.
-Like settings default parameters.
+Like setting default parameters.